 The unique artistic blend of this golden age survives in Romanesque churches with details of Norman, Saracenic, Levantine and classical origin.
 Byzantine mosaicists were extensively employed, and more wall and vault mosaics survive here than in all of Byzantium.
 The tour includes not only the Norman buildings in Palermo but also the cathedral at Monreale.

 Fly at c.
-9.00am from London City via Milan or Rome to Palermo (Alitalia).
+8.30am from London City via Milan to Palermo (ITA Airways).
 Overnight Palermo where all five nights are spent.

 Palermo.
 A morning walk through the old centre includes a visit to several oratories.
-Visit the Chiesa del Gesù, an extraordinary example of Palermitan Baroque with a profusion of marble inlay, stucco and sculpture.
 The afternoon is spent at the Galleria Regionale della Sicilia (Palazzo Abatellis), which has an excellent collection of 15th-century pictures, and at La Martorana and S. Cataldo, two outstanding Norman buildings.
 Dinner at a private palazzo.

 Monreale, Palermo.
 Monreale dominates a verdant valley southwest of Palermo, and its cathedral is one of the finest Norman churches with the largest scheme of mosaic direction to survive from the Middle Ages.
 Free afternoon before a private evening visit to the Palatine Chapel.